alecstem/ant-lsystem/README.md

 </p>

 # Description
-This project attempts to model the structure of an ant nest (specifically fire some fire ant species) using an L-system and some additional parameters.
+This project attempts to model the structure of an ant nest (specifically some fire ant species, such as the _Pogonomyrmex badius_ or _Pheidole morrisii_) using an L-system and some additional parameters.

 ## Some variable info